Higherings/AutoImageCreator/README.md

 Easy to configure AMI generator for EC2 Instances in AWS It uses CloudFormation and Lambda

+It will create AMIs for EC2 Instances with an specified Tag and Value (they also need to have Tag Name, because it will ignore AutoScaling instances)

 ### Files:
 - autoImageCreator-template.yml, CloudFormation template to Run in your account, it is already in a public S3 bucket